 Cook the garlic and thyme for 1 to 2 minutes.

-Next comes my favorite part, pour in 1/4 cup of dry white wine, scraping all those glorious brown bits off the bottom of the pan.
-Then about 16 more tablespoons into a wine glass for yourself.
+And then about 16 more tablespoons into a wine glass for yourself.
 What is it about cooking with wine that makes me so thirsty?
 Hazard of the job, I suppose.

 For this recipe, I’m using chardonnay but sauvignon blanc would work.
 If you want to avoid cooking with wine, just swap in chicken stock instead.